dorsax/scrapesupport/README.md

 pip -r requirements.txt
 ```

 You also need to make a copy of `example-config.yml` as  `config.yml` and configure the bot.
-The rest works as normal for a Discord Bot.
-You can also just invite the bot ;)
+The rest works as normal for a Discord Bot as in just run the file via python.